oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 A user may be required to provide an e-mail confirmation code as part of an authentication ceremony to prove they control an e-mail address.
 The user provides an e-mail address and is then requried to enter a verification code sent to the e-mail address.
 If the correct verification code is returned to the Authorization Server, it issues Access and Refresh Tokens.

 * The Client collects an e-mail address from the user.
-* The Client sends the e-mail address in an [Authorization Challenge Request](#authorization-challenge-request) to the [Authorization challenge endpoint](#authorization-challenge-endpoint).
+* The Client sends the e-mail address in an Authorization Challenge Request ({{challenge-request}}) to the Authorization Challenge Endpoint ({{authorization-challenge-endpoint}}).
-* The Authorization Server sends a verification code to the e-mail address and returns an [Error Response](#error-response) including `"error": "authorization_required"`, `"device_session"` and a custom error code indicating that an e-mail verification code must be entered.
+* The Authorization Server sends a verification code to the e-mail address and returns an Error Response ({{challenge-error-response}}) including `"error": "authorization_required"`, `"device_session"` and a custom error code indicating that an e-mail verification code must be entered.
 * The Client presents a user experience guiding the user to copy the e-mail verification code to the Client.
-Once the e-mail verification code is entered, the Client sends an [Authorization Challenge Request](#authorization-challenge-request) to the [Authorization challenge endpoint](#authorization-challenge-endpoint), including the e-mail verification code as well as the `device_session` parameter returned in the previous Error Response.
+Once the e-mail verification code is entered, the Client sends an Authorization Challenge Request to the Authorization Challenge Endpoint, including the e-mail verification code as well as the `device_session` parameter returned in the previous Error Response.
 * The Authorization Server uses the `device_session` to maintain the session and verifies the e-mail verification code before issuing an Authorization Code to the Client.
-* The Client sends the Authorization Code in a [Token Request](#token-request) to the Token Endpoint.
+* The Client sends the Authorization Code in a Token Request ({{token-request}}) to the Token Endpoint.
 * The Authorization Server verifies the Authorization Code and issues the Access Token and Refresh Token.

 ## SMS Confirmation Code
 A user may be required to provide an SMS confirmation code as part of an authentication ceremony to prove they control a mobile phone number.
 The user provides a phone number and is then requried to enter a SMS confirmation code sent to the phone.
 If the correct confirmation code is returned to the Authorization Server, it issues Access and Refresh Tokens.

 * The Client collects a mobile phone number from the user.
-* The Client sends the phone number in an [Authorization Challenge Request](#authorization-challenge-request) to the [Authorization challenge endpoint](#authorization-challenge-endpoint).
+* The Client sends the phone number in an Authorization Challenge Request ({{challenge-request}}) to the Authorization Challenge Endpoint ({{authorization-challenge-endpoint}}).
-* The Authorization Server sends a confirmation code to the phone number and returns an [Error Response](#error-response) including `"error": "authorization_required"`, `"device_session"` and a custom error code indicating that a SMS confirmation code must be entered.
+* The Authorization Server sends a confirmation code to the phone number and returns an Error Response ({{challenge-error-response}}) including `"error": "authorization_required"`, `"device_session"` and a custom error code indicating that a SMS confirmation code must be entered.
 * The Client presents a user experience guiding the user to enter the SMS confirmation code.
-Once the SMS verification code is entered, the Client sends an [Authorization Challenge Request](#authorization-challenge-request) to the [Authorization challenge endpoint](#authorization-challenge-endpoint), including the confirmation code as well as the `device_session` parameter returned in the previous Error Response.
+Once the SMS verification code is entered, the Client sends an Authorization Challenge Request to the Authorization Challenge Endpoint, including the confirmation code as well as the `device_session` parameter returned in the previous Error Response.
 * The Authorization Server uses the `device_session` to maintain the session context and verifies the SMS code before issuing an Authorization Code to the Client.
-* The Client sends the Authorization Code in a [Token Request](#token-request) to the Token Endpoint.
+* The Client sends the Authorization Code in a Token Request ({{token-request}}) to the Token Endpoint.
 * The Authorization Server verifies the Authorization Code and issues the Access Token and Refresh Token.

 ## Re-authenticating to an app a week later using OTP